Dalmeny & Surrounds

 This small village packs a big punch!

-Things to see and do
+Things to see and do in Dalmeny

 Eat & drink

-If cycling is not on your radar, then driving the scenic route south to Narooma is an easy way to appreciate the amazing beauty of the coastline in this part of Eurobodalla.
-Picnic spots, parks, lookouts and a coffeee and snack at Anton’s Cafe at Kianga can make this short drive take a whole lot longer if you want to take your time.
+If cycling is not on your radar, then driving the scenic route south to Narooma is an easy way to appreciate the amazing beauty of the New South Wales coastline in this part of Eurobodalla.
+Picnic spots, parks, lookouts and views across to Barunguba Montague Island can make this short drive take a whole lot longer if you want to take your time.

-The magnificent views during the 21km return trip makes the ride seem easy, and there are plenty of places to stop and really admire the scenery along the way.
+The magnificent views during the 21km return trip makes the ride seem easy, and there are plenty of places to stop and explore.
+Take your time to really admire the scenery and nature along the way.

-The Mill Bay boardwalk at the southern end is a particulalry pretty spot and a good place to spot seals and other sealife and birds.
+The Mill Bay boardwalk at the southern end is a particularly pretty feature among Dalmeny attractions, and a good place to spot seals and other sealife and birds.